rozek/blockly-ai-playground/README.md

 ![ChatCompletionForOptionPrefix](./Screenshots/ChatCompletionForWithOptionPrefix.png)
 ![ChatCompletionFor](./Screenshots/ChatCompletionFor.png)

 > performs a chat completion for the given list of messages and returns the string created by the LLM.
 The message list must consist of an initial "system" message, a "user" message and (optionally) a sequence of "assistant" and "user" messages.
 If provided, any required options (such as `model`, `temperature`, `top_k` etc.) are taken from context items whose names start with the given option prefix.
-If such context items do not exist, are empty or the prefix is missing, any options are taken from context items whose names start with `default_`
+If such context items do not exist, are empty or the prefix is missing, any options are taken from context items whose names start with `default_` (see [related example](#text-completion-proof-of-concept))

 ![TextCompletionForWithOptionPrefix](./Screenshots/TextCompletionForWithOptionPrefix.png)
 ![TextCompletionFor](./Screenshots/TextCompletionFor.png)

 > performs a text completion for the given prompt.
 The prompt is used to generate a "system" and a "user" message which are then used to generate a "chat completion".
 The "system" message is generated from the `SystemTemplate` context item, the "user" message from `UserTemplate`.
 If provided, any required options (such as `model`, `temperature`, `top_k` etc.) are taken from context items whose names start with the given option prefix.
-If such context items do not exist, are empty or the prefix is missing, any options are taken from context items whose names start with `default_`.
+If such context items do not exist, are empty or the prefix is missing, any options are taken from context items whose names start with `default_` (see [related example](#chat-completion))

 ### AI Mezzanines ###